Top 10: Players of Spain '82

-1. PAOLO ROSSI, Italy
+1. Paolo Rossi, Italy

 This was Paolo Rossi’s World Cup, yet many felt he was fortunate to be there at all.
 He was a key part of the Italy side at the 1978 World Cup, scoring three goals while also demonstrating an underappreciated ability to link play.
 In 1980, though, he was given a three-year ban for his part in a match-fixing scandal, which seemed to have ruled him out of the 1982 tournament.

 Rossi protested his innocence – and indeed, one of his accusers later admitted the charges were fabricated – and his ban was commuted to two years.
-Enzo Bearzot, ignoring Rossi’s lack of playing time, immediately recalled him to the nation side.
+Enzo Bearzot, ignoring Rossi’s lack of playing time, immediately recalled him to the national side.

-It seemed an error, as Rossi failed to find the target in any of his first four games, but Bearzot kept faith, and was handsomely rewarded, as Rossi scored a poacher’s hat-trick to see off Brazil, added both goals in the semi-final win over Poland, and then opened the scoring in the final.
-By the end of the tournament, he had the Golden Boot for top-scorer, the Golden Ball for best player and a winner’s medal, the only time a player has collected all three accolades at a single World Cup.
+It seemed an error, as Rossi failed to find the target in any of his first four games, but Bearzot kept faith and was handsomely rewarded, as Rossi scored a poacher’s hat-trick to see off Brazil, added both goals in the semi-final win over Poland, and then opened the scoring in the final.
+By the end of the tournament, he had the Golden Boot for top scorer, the Golden Ball for best player and a winner’s medal, the only time a player has collected all three accolades at a single World Cup.

-2. BRUNO CONTI, Italy
+2. Bruno Conti, Italy

 When Zico, reflecting on Brazil’s 3-2 defeat to Italy in the second group phase, commented that “we were playing against 10 Italians and one of ours”, there was no doubt who he was singling out: Bruno Conti.